 The ships will be built by the prime contractor Irving Shipbuilding at its Halifax Shipyard in Nova Scotia.

-The hull of the Harry DeWolf-Class vessels is designed to meet IACS PC 5+ requirements.
-Each vessel will have a length of 97m, beam of 19m, draught of 5.7m and a displacement of 5,800t.
-It will accommodate a crew of 45 members and will carry up to 40 people additionally.
+The hull of the Harry DeWolf-Class vessels is designed to meet the International Association of Classification Societies (IACS) Polar Class (PC) 5+ requirements.
+Each vessel will have a length of 97m, beam of 19m, draught of 5.7m and displacement of 5,800t.
+It will accommodate a crew of 45 members and carry up to 40 people additionally.

-The flight-deck, located on the stern, supports operation of a variety of helicopters ranging from a small utility aircraft to the Royal Canadian Air Force’s CH-148 Cyclone maritime helicopter.
+The flight deck, located on the stern, supports the operation of a variety of helicopters, ranging from a small utility aircraft to the Royal Canadian Air Force’s CH-148 Cyclone maritime helicopter.
 The enclosed forecastle at the forward part of the ship is meant for protecting the foredeck machinery and workspace in challenging Arctic conditions.

 The AOPS can be integrated with payloads such as underwater survey equipment and shipping containers.
 A 20t crane with self-loading and unloading capability will also be fitted on the ship.

 The integrated bridge system of the Harry DeWolf-Class ships will serve as the controlling and operating station.
 The bridge will be fitted with navigation systems, damage-control systems and machinery.
-It will have multi-purpose operational space to support mission execution and operation-planning.
+It will have a multi-purpose operational space to support mission execution and operation planning.

-The offshore patrol vessels will be armed with BAE Systems’ remote-controlled 25mm MK 38 machine gun, which features an M242 cannon and a highly accurate gun targeting and surveillance system.
+The AOPS will be armed with BAE Systems’ remote-controlled 25mm MK38 machine gun, which features an M242 cannon and a highly accurate gun targeting and surveillance system.

 The Amazonas Class Offshore Patrol Vessels (OPVs) were introduced into the Brazilian Navy under the PROSUPER programme.

-The vessel will have an open water speed of 17k and endurance of 120 days, and will reach a range of 6,800nm at a speed of 14k.
+The vessel will have an open water speed of 17k, endurance of 120 days and will reach a range of 6,800nm at a speed of 14k.
 It will be capable of operating in 1m-thick ice.

 Irving Shipbuilding awarded an implementation subcontract to Lockheed Martin Canada to integrate command and surveillance system into the AOPS.